February Update of Adobe XD

 Share Production-Ready Assets by Exporting to SVG

 In addition to PNG, you can now export assets and artboards as SVG, which allows developers to maintain fidelity by retaining the vector artwork.
 You can export with bitmap images either encoded within the SVG itself (“embed”) or referenced within the SVG (“linked”) and exported as a separate image.
-You can also choose to optimize your SVG, removing all extraneous spaces in order to make it as small as possible.
+You can also choose to optimise your SVG, removing all extraneous spaces in order to make it as small as possible.

 For all you Mac users out there, don’t worry, we haven’t forgotten about you!
 We’re working on some productivity features that are taking a little longer to bake.
 In the meantime, check out this blog post with some of our top productivity tips and tricks!